Napoleon Hill: The Law of Success

 During 1928, Hill relocated to Philadelphia and persuaded a Connecticut-based publisher to publish his eight-volume work The Law of Success (1925).
 The book was Hill's first major success, allowing Hill to adopt an opulent lifestyle.
 By 1929, he had already bought a Rolls-Royce and a 600 acre property in the Catskill Mountains, with the aid of some lenders.

 The beginning of the Great Depression, however, affected Hill's finances adversely, forcing his Catskills property into foreclosure before the end of 1929.
 He went broke, forcing his wife's family to pay for the expenses of Florence and her children.

 Hill's next published work, The Magic Ladder to Success (1930), proved to be a commercial failure.
 During the next few years, Hill traveled through the country, returning to his habits from the prior decade of initiating various short-lived business ventures.
 He was involved in the production of one of the first Mormon films Corianton: A Story of Unholy Love, (Note: The Life of Nephi (1915) preceded Corianton: A Story of Unholy Love.) which collapsed after investors accused Hill of malfeasance.
 After the film's production, money from Corianton Corporation moved "freely into one of [Hill's] separate enterprises".
-Hill claimed to have been an advisor to Franklin D. Roosevelt during this time.
-He claimed to have coined the President's famous phrase "The only thing we have to fear is fear itself."
+Hill claimed to have been an advisor to President Franklin D. Roosevelt during this time, and to have coined Roosevelt's famous phrase "The only thing we have to fear is fear itself".

 Think and Grow Rich

 In 1937, Hill published the bestselling book Think and Grow Rich, which became Hill's best-known work.
 Hill's new wife Rosa Lee Beeland contributed substantially to the authoring and editing of Think and Grow Rich.
 Hill's biographers would later say this book sold 20 million copies over 50 years, although as Richard Lingeman remarks in his brief biography, "Alice Payne Hackett's 70 Years of Best Sellers suggests the number was considerably less."

 Wealthy once more, Hill resumed his lavish lifestyle and purchased a new estate in Mount Dora, Florida.
 Napoleon and Rosa became involved with The Royal Fraternity of the Master Metaphysicians, a cult led by James Bernard Schafer, which regarded Think and Grow Rich as a religious text.
 Napoleon became the godfather of "Baby Jean", a child the cult had unofficially adopted and claimed to be raising in such a way that she would be immortal.
 In 1941 the child was returned to her biological mother.
 After being arrested and convicted in 1942, Schafer claimed that Napoleon had been to blame.

 The couple divorced around 1940.
 With much of the wealth from the book going to Rosa, Napoleon returned to his pursuit of success.
 Rosa proceeded to marry her divorce lawyer.
-Rosa would later write a self help book entitled "How to Attract Men and Money."
+Rosa would later write a self-help book entitled How to Attract Men and Money.